erebe/greenclip/README.md

 Recyle your clipboard selections with greenclip and don't waste your time anymore to reselect things other and other.

+**Purpose :**
+Keeps track of your history of selections to quickly switch between them

 **Installation :**

 1. It's a static binary so drop it anywhere in your $PATH env